programmation/programmation.github.io/_drafts/2019-01-25-Showing-Gridlines-In-Xamarin-Forms-Previewer.md

 The standard tactic to get around this limitation is to apply a `BackgroundColor` to each object being added.
 However, it's easy to see that this is ugly, prone to errors (I have accidentally shipped something with a `Fuchsia` (hot pink) background at least once) and extremely tedious.

-I began to be convinced that "there must be a better way".
+After thinking about it for a while, I began to be convinced that "there must be a better way".

 Initially a custom renderer looked like a good idea.
 Delving into the source of Xamarin Forms revealed that the `Grid` object is a subclass of `Layout<View>`, but it has no renderer of its own - all it does is manage a collection of child views and arrange them grid-fashion in its parent view.